-Cycling back and forth from home to college every day is very boring and feels like a total blur.
-I’m normally rushing to get to class on time, and I can hardly remember anything from the journey.
-My journey is frustrating, dangerous and sometimes imposible.
-I am only one of millions of people that have journeys like this one each day.
+Cycling back and forth from home to college every day is boring and a total blur.
+I usually rush to class on time, trying to remember everything from the journey.
+My journey is frustrating, dangerous, and sometimes impossible.
+I am only one of the millions who have daily trips like this.

-In this project I was challenged to take the mundane and make it interesting.
-I chose a mundane, routine event like cycling to and from class every day and present it in a way that anyone else can experience my eleven-minute journey.
+In this project, I was challenged to take the mundane and make it enjoyable.
+I chose an ordinary, routine event like cycling to and from class every day and presented it so anyone else could experience my eleven-minute journey.

 I decided to share my journey through a book with several short chapters or scenes.
-Each chapter recounts what I experience in a certain part of my journey and is written through my first-person narration.
-Each chapter contains an image that is a hint of the area that I am going through.
+Each chapter recounts what I experienced in a specific part of my journey and is written through my first-person narration.
+Each chapter contains an image that hints at the area I am going through.
 I decided to capture a VR environment of each part by using a drone.
-Each VR environment was included my A to B points and callouts of something interesting I have mentioned in the book.
-The callouts are inspired by the street vernacular such as graffiti and tagging that I encounter on this journey.
-I use the visual of a pigeon throughout this project as it stands as a symbol of urbanism and also the viewpoint of the VR experience, through the eyes of a flying pigeon.
+Each VR environment included my A to B points and callouts of something interesting I have mentioned in the book.
+The callouts are inspired by the street vernacular such as graffiti and tagging, that I encounter on my journey.
+I use the visual of a pigeon throughout this project as it stands as a symbol of urbanism and the view point of the VR experience through the eyes of a flying pigeon.

-The outcome of this project is a physical journal/storybook that lead the user from physical media into a digital experience and a narration that spans various media types.
-The integration of printed and digital experiences is made possible through the use of a custom java script by an Austrian researcher, Lachlan Arthur.
-The code embeds a very obvious QR code into the pixels of a bitmap, making the QR code appear more like an image.
-I utilized the script to create these QR images as the chapter images.
+The outcome of this project is a physical journal/storybook that leads the user from physical media into a digital experience and a narration that spans various media types.
+The integration of printed and digital experiences is made possible using a custom java script by an Austrian researcher, Lachlan Arthur.
+The code embeds a self-explanatory QR code into the pixels of a bitmap, making the QR code appear more like an image.
+I utilized the script to create these QR images as chapter images.